 Dianne lives on the south coast of Western Australia with her husband, Pete and their dog, Harry.
-Dianne’s daughter, Sophie works at Parliament House in Canberra.
+Dianne’s daughter, Sophie works in Canberra.
 Dianne also has three grown-up step-kids; Kristy, Justin, Sarah and grandchildren; Amelie, Mason and Eden who live in Perth.

 Dianne grew up in Melbourne, Bangkok and Albury.
 Her extended family lives in ACT, NSW, QLD Germany.
 Although she lives in the south-west corner of Australia, Dianne loves traveling over to visit them.

 Dianne has always been a bookworm.
 In primary school she wanted to be Silky from The Magic Faraway Tree.
 Before that she wanted to be the Muddle-headed Wombat.
 Sometimes it feels like this latter wish came true…